 The financial side of your farm is just as important as any other aspect.
 This week, we hear directly from a poultry banker on all things finance.

-Whether you're in the Lavonia, GA area or not, if you'd like to talk farm finances with John, you can contact him at email@example.com.
+Whether you're in the Lavonia, GA area or not, you can contact John at firstname.lastname@example.org if you'd like to talk farm finances with him.

-If you need help with poultry biosecurity or simply would like to learn more about what we do, connect with me, Allen Reynolds, at email@example.com or 800-608-3755 or firstname.lastname@example.org.
+If you need help with poultry biosecurity or simply would like to learn more about what we do, connect with me, Allen Reynolds, at email@example.com or 800-608-3755.
 Don’t forget to subscribe because we are constantly adding great, educational content to help you keep your farm healthy!